sandvikcode/ds-kubeflow-workflow-ttl-webhook/README.md

 # Mutating admission webhook

+## What
-This README will go through how to build and deploy the mutating admission webhook for argo.
-The goal with this project is to add the timetolive for the pods that are part of a argo workflow.
-The argo workflow is part of kubeflow deployment.
+This README will go through how to build and deploy a mutating admission webhook for argo workflows.

+## Why
+Maintaining kubeflow deployments it is annoying that workflows(part of [kubeflow pipelines](https://github.com/kubeflow/pipelines)) are not cleand up.
+This can be handled by setting the ttlSecondsAfterFinished for pipeline in the Kubeflow sdk.
+However users foreget about this and result in extra maintance.
+In order to solve this a mutating webhook that works with [argo worfklow](https://argoproj.github.io/argo/) CRD:s is build.
+Cases with missing ttlSecondsAfterFinished and cases where the ttlSecondsAfterFinished is to large accoring to the configurations are handled.

 ```
 k8s-kubeflow-mutate-webhook